joshbegley/nyt-latest/README.md

 `The conflict, the most intense fighting between the two countries in decades, has been met in the United States with feelings of “frustration and helplessness,” as well as heartbreak.`\
 https://nytimes.com/2025/06/15/world/middleeast/israel-iran-strikes-loved-ones.html

-**Blue Jackets Sunday Gathering: Building out a roster with Panther-like competitiveness**\
+**Blue Jackets Sunday Gathering: Building out a roster with Panthers-like competitiveness**\
 `Plus: Dmitri Voronkov's contract situation, Columbus' history in arbitration and more.`\
 https://nytimes.com/athletic/6427099/2025/06/15/blue-jackets-roster-building-voronkov-contract/